Frequently Asked Questions: Investors

 If your investment is unsuccessful:

-- A further tax deduction of up to 50% of your net investment is available
+- A further tax deduction of 45% (your highest marginal rate) of your net investment is available

 Why does the Government give tax relief?